Revocable Living Trusts

 While a Maryland estate attorney should guide you on forming a revocable living trust, you should still become familiar with the steps to form a trust.

-You can gather some information to prepare, but do not get bogged down in the details before contacting an attorney.
-Your attorney should provide guidance tailored to your situation.
+You can gather some information to prepare, but do not get bogged down in the details before contacting a lawyer.
+Your lawyer can review your information and then provide helpful guidance and assistance with planning.

 Make a list of all your assets, including real estate, bank accounts, investments, and personal property.
 You also would want to list information about any life insurance policies or other death benefits.
-You can transfer assets to a living trust during your lifetime.
-But you can name the trust as beneficiary of non-probate assets, such as life insurance policies.
+You can transfer property to a living trust during your lifetime.
+But you can name it as a beneficiary of non-probate assets, such as life insurance policies.
 Your estate can also transfer assets to the trust using a pour over will, discussed below.

-You can then decide who will receive your assets after your death.
-The trust’s beneficiaries can be family members, friends, or even organizations.
-The beneficiaries can also follow in sequence.
+You can then decide who receives your assets after your death.
+The living trust’s beneficiaries can be family members, friends, or even organizations.
+The trust beneficiaries can also follow in sequence.
 For example, you can leave the income from your assets to your spouse or minor children and then have the assets go to another person.

 3. Determine who should be trustee.

 You should keep in mind who you want to be trustee.
-Most choose a family member or friend to be the trustee of their trust, but in other cases, some choose a trusted attorney or other advisor.
+Most choose a family member or friend to be its trustee.
+In other cases, some choose their lawyer. a financial advisor, or similar individual.

-You will obviously want someone you can rely upon to care for the trust’s assets.
-From my experience, you also want someone who will take an interest in the beneficiaries’ well-being.
-You will choose both the initial trustee and successor trustees.
+You obviously want someone you can rely upon to care for its assets.
+From my experience, you want someone who also takes an interest in the beneficiaries’ well-being.
+You choose both the initial trustee and successor trustees.

 4. Create the trust document.

 Work with your attorney to draft a trust agreement.
 Your trust agreement should outline the trust’s terms, your asset distribution plan, and the trustee’s duties.
-This is likely the most complicated part of forming a trust, but an attorney should be able to make suggestions to accomplish your goals.
-Your part in this process should be to come up with a few primary goals for the trust.
+This is likely the most complicated part of forming a living trust, but an attorney should be able to make suggestions to accomplish your goals.
+Your part in this process should be to come up with the goal of a living trust.

 5. Sign the trust agreement.

-After you have signed the trust agreement to form the living trust, you may have your attorney draft the documents needed to transfer assets to the trust.
-People often refer to this as funding the trust.
+After you have signed the trust agreement to form a living trust, you may have your attorney draft the documents needed to transfer assets to it.
+People often refer to this as funding a trust.

-Sometimes third-parties, such as banks and investment companies, will provide the documents.
-Other times, you will need legal documents prepared.
-For instance, your attorney may prepare real property deeds or documents transferring your corporate or LLC interests to the trust.
+Sometimes third-parties, such as banks and investment companies, provide the documents.
+Other times, you need legal documents prepared.
+For instance, your attorney may prepare real property deeds or documents transferring your corporate or LLC interests to it.

 7. Establish tax status if needed.

-Sometimes, the living trust will need to get a tax ID number or EIN from the IRS.
-Whether you need one depends upon how your attorney drafted the trust, the assets held, and similar issues.
+Sometimes, the living trust needs to get a tax ID number or EIN from the IRS.
+Whether you need one depends its written, the assets it holds, and similar.

-Other times, the trust may need to qualify with the IRS to hold other interests, such as stock you may own in an s-corporation.
-Your attorney and tax advisor likely will need to instruct you regarding the trust’s tax compliance.
+Other times, it may need to qualify with the IRS to hold other interests, such s corporation stock.
+Your attorney and tax advisor likely need to instruct you regarding the trust’s tax compliance.

 8. Store the trust documents.

-Your storing trust documents properly will be very important for your family.
-You must not only keep the trust agreement.
-You should keep the asset transfer documents as well.
-This may be less of an issue if the trust’s assets include only titled assets, such as bank accounts and real property.
-Third parties will keep track of those transfer documents to determine ownership.
+Storing the documents properly is very important for your family.
+You must not only keep the trust agreement and asset transfer documents and information as well.
+This may be less of an issue if it includes only titled assets, such as bank accounts and real property.
+Third parties keep track of those transfer documents to determine ownership.

 Properly storing the documents becomes far more important when we try to determine whether the trust owns assets, such as an LLC.
 If your trustee or family cannot find the LLC’s membership assignment documents, then they have no proof you ever transferred it.